-During the 2000 presidential campaign, Gonyea chronicled the controversial election and the ensuing legal recount battles in the courts.
-At the same time George W. Bush moved into the White House in 2001, Gonyea started as NPR’s White House Correspondent.
-He was at the White House on the morning of September 11, 2001, providing live reports following the evacuation of the building.
+Gonyea has been covering politics full-time for NPR since the 2000 presidential campaign.
+That's the year he chronicled a controversial election and the ensuing legal recount battle in Florida that awarded the White House to George W. Bush.
+Gonyea was named NPR White House Correspondent that year and subsequently covered the entirety of the Bush presidency, from 2001-2008.
+He was at the White House on the morning of Sept.
+11, providing live reports following the evacuation of the building.

-As White House correspondent, Gonyea covered the Bush administration's prosecution of wars in both Afghanistan and Iraq and during the 2004 campaign he traveled with President Bush and Democratic nominee John Kerry.
-In November 2006, Gonyea co-anchored NPR's coverage of historic elections when Democrats captured control of both houses of the US Congress.
-In 2008, Gonyea was the lead reporter covering the entire Obama presidential campaign for NPR, from the Iowa caucuses to victory night in Chicago.
-He was also there when candidate Obama visited the Middle East and Europe.
-He continued covering the White House and President Barack Obama until spring 2010, when he moved into his current position.
+As White House correspondent, Gonyea covered the Bush administration's prosecution of wars in Afghanistan and Iraq.
+During the 2004 campaign, he traveled with both Bush and Democratic nominee John Kerry.
+He has served as co-anchor of NPR's election night coverage, and in 2008 Gonyea was the lead reporter covering Barack Obama's presidential campaign for NPR, from the Iowa caucuses to victory night in Chicago.

-In 1986, Gonyea got his start at NPR reporting from Detroit on labor unions and the automobile industry.
-He spent countless hours on picket lines and in union halls covering strikes, including numerous lengthy work stoppages at GM in the late 1990s.
-Gonyea also reported on the development of alternative fuel and hybrid-powered automobiles, Dr. Jack Kevorkian's assisted-suicide crusade, and the 1999 closing of Detroit's classic Tiger Stadium — the ballpark of his youth.
+In 1986, Gonyea got his start at NPR reporting from Michigan on labor unions and the automobile industry.
+His first public radio job was at station WDET in Detroit.
+He has spent countless hours on picket lines and in union halls covering strikes at the major US auto companies, along with other labor disputes.
+Gonyea also reported on the development of alternative fuel and hybrid vehicles, Dr. Jack Kevorkian's assisted-suicide crusade, and the 1999 closing of Detroit's classic Tiger Stadium.

-Over the years Gonyea has contributed to PBS's NewsHour with Jim Lehrer, the BBC, CBC, AP Radio, and the Columbia Journalism Review.
+Over the years, Gonyea has contributed to PBS's NewsHour, the BBC, CBC, AP Radio, and the Columbia Journalism Review.
 He periodically teaches college journalism courses.

 Gonyea has won numerous national and state awards for his reporting.
 He was part of the team that earned NPR a 2000 George Foster Peabody Award for the All Things Considered series "Lost & Found Sound."